AzureCosmosDB/CosmosAIGraph/impl/docs/understanding_the_code.md

 ## The impl\app directory

-This is where the implementation code and scripts are.
+This is where the Python implementation code and scripts are.
 It contains these directories.

 ```
-├── docker              Dockerfiles and docker-compose.yml
+├── docker              Dockerfiles and docker-compose yml files
 ├── keys                Future use
 ├── ontologies          OWL schema files, with *.owl file suffix
 ├── rdf                 RDF graph data files in "triples" format, with *.nt file suffix